FairCMS: Cloud Media Sharing with Fair Copyright Protection: Introduction

-The rest of this paper is organized as follows.
-The next section gives the system model, threat model{,} and design goals.
-Sec.~\ref{Fundamental} introduces the fundamental techniques including the PRE and the AFP based on user-side embedding.
-The two cloud media sharing schemes{, CREAMS-I and CREAMS-II,} are designed in Sec.~\ref{CREAMS}.
-The effectiveness of the proposed two schemes regarding the three existing problems is evaluated in Sec.~\ref{Achieving} followed by efficiency analysis in Sec.~\ref{Sec:EfficiencyAnalysis}.
-The simulation results are reported in Sec.~\ref{sec:simulation}.
-Sec.~\ref{Related} {surveys} the related work.
-The last section concludes our paper.
+The rest of this paper is outlined below. {The next section reviews the related work.
+Section \ref{sec:problemstatement} describes the system model, threat model, and design goals.
+Subsequently, Section \ref{sec:fundamental} introduces the involved fundamental techniques.
+The two schemes are constructed in Section \ref{Scheme_Construction}.} The performance of the two schemes regarding the three problems is evaluated in Section \ref{Achieving} followed by the efficiency analysis in Section \ref{Sec:EfficiencyAnalysis}.
+The experimental results are reported in Section \ref{sec:simulation}.
+The last section concludes {the} paper.